Service of Documents in Family Law Matters

 Any document filed with a court must be served on all other parties to the proceedings.
 There are different rules about service of documents in different types in family law matters.
 Initiating processes or initiating applications, which start the court process, must generally be served by hand, some other documents do not require personal service and can be posted or emailed to the other parties.
 A good way to think of service of initiating documents in court proceedings is that it is like serving in tennis: it starts the process.

-The Federal Circuit Court Rules set out the rules for service of family law documents.
+The Federal Circuit and Family Court of Australia (Family Law) Rules 2021 set out the rules for service of family law documents.

 When a person initiates family law proceedings, they must serve the application by hand on the other party.
 This is also known as personal service.
-Service by hand is also a requirement when issuing a subpoena that requires a person to attend court to give evidence (Federal Circuit Court Rule, 6.06).
+Service by hand is also a requirement when issuing a subpoena that requires a person to attend court to give evidence.